d2luu/translate_extension/README.md

 4. Click "Load unpacked" and select the directory containing the extension files.

 ## Usage
 ### Translating Selected Text on Web Pages

 1. Select text on any web page.
 2. For single words, the translation will appear automatically in a tooltip.
-3. For multiple words, press the 'T' key to trigger the translation.
+3. For multiple words, press the 'T' key or the 'Shift' key to trigger the translation.

 ### Translating Text via Extension Popup

+### Changing Theme

+1. Click on the extension icon to open the popup.
+2. Navigate to the "Settings" tab.
+3. Use the "Dark Mode" toggle switch to change between light and dark themes.
+4. The selected theme will be saved and applied automatically on subsequent uses.

 1. Click on the extension icon in the Chrome toolbar to open the popup.
 2. Select your desired target language from the dropdown menu.